Guide · For buyers

 Is it a good time to buy a house in Edmonton?

-Edmonton remains one of Canada's most affordable major cities.
-With a median home price of $443,500 as of March 2026, entry points are well below Toronto and Vancouver.
+Edmonton remains one of Canada's most affordable major cities, with entry points well below Toronto and Vancouver.
 Alberta's lack of land transfer tax saves buyers thousands in upfront costs.
-Check our Market Overview for current months of supply to gauge buyer vs seller conditions.
+Check our Market Overview (free account) for current prices and months of supply to gauge buyer vs seller conditions.

 How much do you need for a down payment in Edmonton?